john-ml/stitch/doc/stitch.md

     - `..l: expression involving free labels l1 and l2` is safe because `l1` and `l2` must have larger lifetimes if you can talk about them inside `l`
+- Deferring labels or jumps to labels

+### Inference with pointer subtyping

+?